MariamMagdy6/Slash-AI-internship-Task/README.md

     .DS_Store
     ```

-This streamlined `README.md` provides essential information for setting up and running your projec
+This streamlined `README.md` provides essential information for setting up and running your project